What are Unit Factors in Condominiums?

 In the above example, we have 9 units in a small condo building.
 The total size of the building is 6540 ft2, but no matter how large or small the building is, the unit factors are always 10,000.
 Some units have more unit factors than others because they are larger.
 Basically, unit factors show the percentage ownership to two decimal places.
 In the chart, unit 5 is 810 ft2.
 This means they they own 12.39% of the condo.
 The chart gives the percentage ownership rounded off, but it is not as accurate as the unit factor column.

 In the case of bare land condominiums, the unit factors should be determined by the size of the lot, and not by the size of the unit.
 Bare land condominiums are a little differently defined than conventional condominiums, but the concept is the same.
-If you own more of the complex, then you will have a higher unit factor.
+If you own more of the complex, then you will have a larger unit factor and hence a larger percentage of the complex.

 Why Does It Matter?